Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/1/readme.md

   Max: Hey, whatcha watching?

-  Spike(quickly turns off what he was watching): nothing! would it hurt to warn me before teleport outof no were like that
+  Spike(quickly turns off what he was watching): nothing! would it hurt to warn me before teleport out of no were like that

-  Max: but I thought you liked when I did that. wait don't tell me you're too old/cool for this stuff now
+  Max: but I thought you said it was cool/awesome when I did that.
+Wait don't tell me you're too old/cool for this stuff now

   Spike: well I am 12 now